 Rural-Urban Proportional uses two common and successful voting systems, one for the rural areas and one for the urban areas.
 It’s similar to voting in the northern European countries, and a version was used for decades on the Canadian prairies.
 It’s considered the most made-in-BC plan; rural voters would use MMP (see above), while if you live in an urban area you could rank as many or as few candidates as you want.

-The Sightline Institute has kindly provided the above illustrations by François Vigneault, of our current voting system “First-Past-The-Post” (FPTP); the alternative arrangement “Proportional Representation” (Pro Rep or PR); and the three types of Pro Rep to choose from in the 2018 BC Referendum on Electoral Reform: Dual Member Proportional (DMP), Mixed Member Proportional (MMP), and Rural-Urban Proportional (RUP).
+“IF YOU WERE GROWING A GARDEN” compliments of Marc Gasparotto.
+The Sightline Institute provided the remaining illustrations by François Vigneault, of our current voting system “First-Past-The-Post” (FPTP); the alternative arrangement “Proportional Representation” (Pro Rep or PR); and the three types of Pro Rep to choose from in the 2018 BC Referendum on Electoral Reform: Dual Member Proportional (DMP), Mixed Member Proportional (MMP), and Rural-Urban Proportional (RUP).
 Further explanations of the analogy to go along with the illustrations are provided at 5 pictures to explain the voter referendum in British Columbia by Kristin Eberhard (Oct.
 1, 2018).

 Home (Highlights) | Quick Guide to Voting | Voting Systems as Gardening | Pro Rep vs FPTP: Intro. | 17 Benefits of First-Past-The-Post | Economy, Stability, etc. | Voter Turnout | Simpler Voting | Better Politicians?! | True Majority Rule | Regional Representation | Questions and Answers | VIDEOS | About VotingBC